Buckminster Fuller: Appearance and style

 Buckminster Fuller wore thick-lensed spectacles to correct his extreme hyperopia, a condition that went undiagnosed for the first five years of his life.
-Fuller's hearing was damaged during his Naval service in World War I and deteriorated during the 1960s.
+Fuller's hearing was damaged during his naval service in World War I and deteriorated during the 1960s.
 After experimenting with bullhorns as hearing aids during the mid-1960s, Fuller adopted electronic hearing aids from the 1970s onward.

 In public appearances, Fuller always wore dark-colored suits, appearing like "an alert little clergyman".
 Previously, he had experimented with unconventional clothing immediately after his 1927 epiphany, but found that breaking social fashion customs made others devalue or dismiss his ideas.
 Fuller learned the importance of physical appearance as part of one's credibility, and decided to become "the invisible man" by dressing in clothes that would not draw attention to himself.
 With self-deprecating humor, Fuller described this black-suited appearance as resembling a "second-rate bank clerk".

 Writer Guy Davenport met him in 1965 and described him thus:

-He's a dwarf, with a worker's hands, all callouses and squared fingers.
-He carries an ear trumpet, of green plastic, with WORLD SERIES 1965 printed on it.
-His smile is golden and frequent; the man's temperament is angelic, and his energy is just a touch more than that of [Robert] Gallway (champeen runner, footballeur, and swimmer).
-One leg is shorter than the other, and the prescription shoe worn to correct the imbalance comes from a country doctor deep in the wilderness of Maine.
-Blue blazer, Khrushchev trousers, and a briefcase full of Japanese-made wonderments;